(Click link above to Print Rules)

 3. Number Loses – Ascending

-4. Tied Teams (vs. each other) Winning Pct. – Descending (more than 2 teams tied, skip
+4. Tied Teams (vs. each other) Winning Pct. – Descending (more than 2 teams tied, skip this tie breaker)

 5. Avg.
 Runs Allowed – Ascending

 6. Avg.
 Run Differential with a maximum of (8) – Descending